 DLNA Servers that have been tested to work with Roku Device

 - Mini DLNA / Ready DLNA / Ready Media

 Don’t be panic it is not complicated as it sounds, any laptop or computer can easily set up as a DLNA server, allowing any Roku device on the same network to stream media from it.

 The computer has a built-in DLNA in windows and there is free software such as PS3 Media Server for Windows, Mac OS, Linux System, using these applications once your files are shared, Start Roku device to watch all your content like videos, photos, and music.

 Every Roku Media Player supports different file formats; The latest device can support the high quality of file format.
 For the best quality of audio, you need to get the best quality of TV or A/V receiver.
 Here is the list of supported file formats:

 - Audio – MP3 (MP3, MKV), FLAC (FLAC, MKV), AC3/EAC3 (MKV, MP4, MOV, AC3), ALAC (MKV, MP4, MOV, M4A), AAC (MKV, MP4, MOV), WMA (ASF, WMA, MKV) PCMJ (WAV, MKV, MP4 MOV) Vorbis (OGG, MKV, WEBM), DTS (MKV, MP4 MOV, DTS)

 - Playlists – PLS, M3U8, M3U

-Note – Roku device can’t display the unsupported file format on Roku Media Player channel and DRM protected content is not supported by Roku device.
+Note – Roku device can’t display the unsupported file format on the Roku Media Player channel and DRM protected content is not supported by the Roku device.

 5.1 DTS (Dedicated To Sound) Support